Tilbury: Healthcare

+Media

+Local radio station Gateway 97.8, is a community based radio station.

+The Thurrock Gazette is the town's local weekly newspaper.

 Sport and leisure

 Tilbury has a non-League football club Tilbury F.C. who play at Chadfields.
 Chadfields had previously been a greyhound racing track.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The racing is believed to have been operational in the 1930s and lasted until 1947, when a betting licence had been granted.

 A later venue called the Tilbury Stadium on land at the end of Dunlop Road also hosted greyhounds between 1964 and 1967.